TheSPSDAO/SPS-Validator/README.md

 ### Prerequisites:

+- A linux distro (if you're on windows, WSL will work)
 - Make sure you have `docker`, `docker-compose` and either wget or curl installed. (`./run.sh install_docker` and `./run.sh preinstall` on Linux)
 - Copy .env-example to .env (`cp .env-example .env`) and change it accordingly
 - _(Optional)_ Either add `validator-data-latest.zip` into the `sqitch` folder or have it downloaded in the build step.